daneroo/im-qcic/infra/README.md

 Credentials are provided in the `docker-compose.yaml` and depend on each DNS provider.

-- For AWS/Route53, we mount a ~/.aws/{credentials|config} profile.
-- For Cloudflare, we mount a ~/.cloudflare/credentials.json file (not done)
+- For Cloudflare, we expose gitignored `./credentials/caddy/CREDS.env` file with the CF_API_TOKEN environment variable.
-- For Google DNS, we mount a ~/.config/gcloud/credentials.json file (not done)

 ```bash
 # equivalent to our docker-compoose build for caddy